 We started this module by looking at the EU institutional triangle composed of the Council, the Parliament and the Commission.
-Undoubtedly these institutions (along with the European Council) are the most important parts of the EU as not only do they make EU law and policy, they also represent the member states, citizens and the EU respectively.
-Understanding what they do, and how they are composed is essential to a thorough appreciation of the EU as everything that emanates from the EU is essentially built from their interaction.
+Undoubtedly, these institutions (along with the European Council) are the most important parts of the EU, as not only do they make EU law and policy, but they also represent the member states, the citizens and the EU respectively.
+Understanding what they do and how they are composed is essential to a thorough appreciation of the EU, as everything that emanates from the EU is essentially built from their interaction.

-We have also seen that at times the terminology used to describe EU institutions can be confusing.
+We have also seen that, at times, the terminology used to describe EU institutions can be confusing.
 We have looked in detail at the key differences between the Council of the European Union, the European Council and the Council of Europe.
 We also addressed a similar difficulty arising from the EU based European Court of Justice and the non-EU based European Court of Human Rights.
 We have also considered the question of Europe’s ‘plethora of presidents’.
-Careful consideration of the important distinctions between similarly sounding institutions and terms, is essential throughout study of the EU so that one can avoid some of the common traps of European political lexicon.
+Careful consideration of the important distinctions between similarly sounding institutions and terms is essential throughout the study of the EU so that one can avoid some of the common traps of European political lexicon.

 In the next module we shall deepen your understanding of the EU and its institutions further by addressing the EU policy-making process itself and contemplating in more detail the interaction between the above institutions in the EU’s legislative and decision making cycle.